DonSchenck/service-binding-documentation/docs/creating-service-bindings/binding-options.md

 ## Transform binding names before projection into application

-Binding names declared through annotations or CSV descriptors are processed before injected into the application according to the following strategy
+WARNING: This feature is only available for `ServiceBinding` in the `binding.operators.coreos.com` API group.

+If an application expects the projected environment variables in a particular format, but the values from backing services are not available in that foramt, then users can use the feature described here to transform binding names.

+The transformation rules can be specified in the `.spec.namingStrategy` attribute of the `ServiceBinding` resource.

+If the `namingStrategy` is not specified, the environment variables are create like this:

 - names are upper-cased
 - service resource kind is upper-cased and prepended to the name

-example:
+Let's say there is a `host: example.com` value in the backing service, the projected environment variable is going to be like this:

 ```yaml
 DATABASE_HOST: example.com
 ```

-`DATABASE` is backend service `Kind` and `HOST` is the binding name.
+In this example, `DATABASE` is the backend service `Kind` and `HOST` is the binding name.

-With custom naming strategy/templates we can build custom binding names.

-Naming strategy defines a way to prepare binding names through ServiceBinding request.

-1. We have a nodejs application which connects to database.
-2. Application mostly requires host address and exposed port information.
-3. Application access this information through binding names.

 #### How ?

 Following fields are part of `ServiceBinding` request.
 - Application
 ```yaml